 19 Protein Facts for Kids

-There are many different food sources that are rich in protein, like chicken, pork, salmon, beans and dairy products.
+- There are lots of food rich in protein, like chicken, pork, salmon, beans and dairy products.

 Pictures of Protein Rich Foods